-I was convinced I knew enough about Future’s music to conceptualize what he was attempting to do on Monster, without ever having more than a casual and shallow relationship with the actual music.
+I convinced myself that I knew enough about Future’s music to conceptualize what he was attempting to do on Monster, without ever having more than a casual and shallow relationship with the actual music.
 Without even flinching, I broke one of the sacred laws of criticism by assuming the meaning behind the art without fully understanding the artist behind it.

-Even as Future began to release music that I genuinely enjoyed, from “Fuck Up Some Commas” to “Honest,” to “Mask Off,” I was still plagued by an imaginary idea about what hip-hop SHOULD sound like and how I SHOULD connect with art.
-Even as Future rapidly grew into one of the most influential hip-hop artists of the past two decades, I stubbornly clung to my faulty assumptions, bad listening habits, and even worse reasoning.
+Even as Future began to release music that I genuinely enjoyed, from “Fuck Up Some Commas” to “Honest” to “Mask Off,” I was still plagued by an imaginary idea about what hip-hop SHOULD sound like and how I SHOULD connect with art.
+Even as Future rapidly grew into one of the most influential hip-hop artists of the past two decades, I stubbornly clung to my faulty assumptions, lousy listening habits, and even worse reasoning.

 One of the most priceless aspects of listening to music is the way a particular song or artist might hit you years after the fact or at just the right moment when, as a listener, you’re the most vulnerable.
 For me, once previous platitudes about “real hip-hop” were washed away by life experiences and personal growth, I finally experienced that moment with Future.

 Throughout the past two years, I have dealt with depression and self-isolation from friends and family, battling every possible combination of conflicting emotions known to man.
 I was bitter about my place and purpose in life and angry with those around me unencumbered with feelings of anxiety, guilt, anger, and fear.
-Even with a supportive family and a wonderful girlfriend who, just recently, became my fiance, I was clouded by a nagging feeling of being alone to fight my own demons.
-Here I was, a conflicted twentysomething trying to grow within a fog of emotions, with an artist at the ready who working through the same exact pain.
+Even with a supportive family and a wonderful girlfriend who, just recently, became my fiance, I was clouded by a nagging feeling of being alone to fight my demons.
+Here I was, a conflicted twentysomething trying to grow within a fog of emotions, with an artist at the ready who was working through the same pain.
 But I wasn’t paying attention.

 During more recent bouts of depression, I found triumphant optimism in “Look Ahead” and “Seven Rings.”
 Moments of toxic self-reflection were scored by “Hate The Real Me.”
 I even found the numbing agents of pure energy and confidence when my anxiety would take over in tracks like “I Serve The Base” and “Groupies.”
 All this time, my life's soundtrack had been sitting within arm’s reach.

-On some level, this is an ego thing; a reluctance to either open our minds to other sounds and artists, or to at least believe that artists are capable of just as many wide-ranging ideas and abilities are we believe ourselves to possess.
+On some level, this is an ego thing, a reluctance to either open our minds to other sounds and artists, or to at least believe that artists are capable of just as many wide-ranging ideas and abilities are we believe ourselves to possess.
 It’s also about comfortability and the emotions and experiences that are required for us to realize that much of our favorite music is somewhere beyond the fence of the little world we create to tell ourselves how we, and everything around us, should be.
 Traveling beyond that point is where I found my biggest insecurities, my most discomforting emotions, and ultimately my connection to Future and his music.